 We believe our executive compensation program must be internally consistent and equitable to motivate our employees to create stockholder value.
 We monitor the relationship between the compensation of our executive officers and the compensation of our non-managerial employees.
-For 2019, the total compensation of Mauricio Gutierrez, our President and CEO, of \$9,146,053, as shown in the Summary Compensation Table (CEO Compensation), was approximately 80 times the total compensation of a median employee, calculated in the same manner, of \$114,883.
+For 2021, the total compensation of Mauricio Gutierrez, our President and CEO, of \$10,854,224, as shown in the Summary Compensation Table (CEO Compensation), was approximately 86 times the total compensation of a median employee, calculated in the same manner, of \$126,289.

 We calculated the ratio of the pay of our CEO to that of our median employee as permitted under SEC rules.
-As of December 31, 2019, we and our consolidated subsidiaries had 4,613 employees in the United States and 213 employees located in Australia.
-As allowed under Item 402 of Regulation S-K, we excluded the 213 employees in Australia from our median employee determination, which represented less than 5% of our total employees.
+We selected October 31, 2021 as the determination date for identifying the median employee for purposes of this pay ratio disclosure.
+As of October 31, 2021, we and our consolidated subsidiaries had 6,811 employees in the United States, 183 employees in Canada, and 210 employees located in Australia.
+As allowed under Item 402 of Regulation S-K, we excluded the 210 employees in Australia from our median employee determination since they represent less than 5% of our total employee population.

-For purposes of determining the median employee, we compared the total taxable wages as reported on each employee's Form W-2, as of December 31, 2019, for all individuals, other than our CEO, who were employed by us on December 31, 2019 (whether employed on a full-time, part-time, or seasonal basis).
-We then identified a median employee from that group for purposes of preparing the ratio of CEO pay to median employee pay.
+For purposes of determining the median employee, we compared the total taxable wages as reported on each employee's Form W-2 (U.S) and Form T4 (Canada) as of December 31, 2021, for all individuals, other than our CEO, who were employed by us on October 31, 2021 (whether employed on a full-time, part-time, or seasonal basis).
+We converted Canadian wages to U.S dollars and then identified a median employee from that group for purposes of preparing the ratio of CEO pay to median employee pay.
 We calculated the compensation for our median employee based upon the same components of compensation used to determine CEO Compensation.
 We believe that the ratio of CEO Compensation to that of this median employee is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K. Given the different methodologies that various public companies will use to determine an estimate of their pay ratio, the estimated ratio reported above should not be used as a basis for comparison between companies.